faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/plugging-in.gif" title="" class="custom-figure-3" >}}

-Now that you have a basic idea of the modules we'll be using, let's go on with our actual analysis.
+Now that you have a basic idea of the modules we'll be using, let's continue with our actual analysis.

 ***

 # 5.3.
 Performing the Analysis